The Student (newspaper): 'Page Three' feature

-In early 2005, The Student published an editorial discussing Page 3 and nudity in the media, accompanied by two full-page, semi-naked glamour model photographs: one male, one female.
-The newspaper received a complaint from the university's Islamic Society (ISocEd) as a result.
-The local newspaper Edinburgh Evening News published a story regarding the feature, which was subsequently picked up by several national newspapers.
-The photograph of the female model – who was wearing underwear and a scarf covering her nipples – was reprinted alongside each of these articles.
+In early 2005, The Student published an editorial discussing Page 3 models and nudity in the media, accompanied by two full-page, scantily-clad glamour model photographs: one of a male, the other of a female.
+The newspaper subsequently received a complaint from the Edinburgh University Islamic Society (ISocEd).
+The Edinburgh Evening News took up the story, which subsequently appeared in the national press, with the photograph of the female model appearing next to the story.

 Newspapers claimed there had been "floods of complaints" and that the female model was in hiding.
-Furthermore, Catherine Harper of Scottish Women Against Pornography said that "[This] will lead students to only view women as a pair of breasts."
-However, The Sun defended the publication of a page similar to its own and even offered the model a place in its paper.
+Catherine Harper of the 'Scottish Women Against Pornography' organisation said, "[this] will lead students to only view women as a pair of breasts."
+However, The Sun defended the publication of a page similar to its own, and offered the model a place in its paper.